How to Get to Waipio Valley

 Visitors to the north side of The Big Island can take highway 240 to the Waipio Valley lookout.
 On a clear day, you will see white waves crashing onto the black sand beach below.
 You’ll take in the sapphire ocean and, if you look closely, you’ll see a waterfall on the other side of the valley dropping into Waipio Bay.

 The overlook is about a one hour drive from Hilo.
 Most vehicles should be just fine driving to the lookout itself.
 However, if you’d like to drive down into the valley, you must drive a high clearance, four wheel drive capable vehicle.

 Descending into Waipio Valley

 There are several ways to get to the bottom of the valley.
 One method is parking at the lookout and hiking down.
 This hike can be hard on the knees.
+Definitely have good hiking shoes.
 Beautiful black sand beaches are the reward for a strenuous day of hiking.

 This remote overlook can also be accessed from a steep four wheel drive roadway.
 This roadway requires skill and proper machinery to descend.
 Car rental companies often do not permit their vehicles to be driven down into the valley because of the treacherous road conditions.
 However, others do allow vehicles to be taken down the one way road, so long as the driver assumes responsibility for any damage.
 Any visitors who are hesitant to drive can join tours that will take them into the valley, or they can descend on horseback.